 Apply for WEN’s 2017 Summer Youth Crew today!

 The Watershed Education Network will be hosting our fourth annual Youth Conservation Corps.
-Tentative start date is June 19th – July 21st; taking the week of the 4th off completely and subject to being pushed back a week.
+Tentative start date is June 12th – July 21st; taking the week of the 4th off completely and subject to being pushed back a week.
 15-19 year old’s are eligible to apply; crew members will work M-F, 8 hour days.
 To apply, fill out the application below and follow the essay directions described at the top of the form.
 Applications can be sent via email to email@example.com with the subject line “YCC Application” or hand delivered to our office.
-Applications are due Friday, April 21st!
+Applications deadline extended to Friday May 5th!
 2017 YCC Application Form

 In the summer of 2014, Lolo National Forest (LNF) collaborated with WEN to offer a Youth Conservation Corps (YCC) Summer Monitoring Program.
 Our 8-member crew of high school-aged youth were paid to spend 6 weeks collecting data in Lolo National Forest lands and waterways.
 Crew members monitored streams, decommissioned logging roads, and areas restored from mining.
 In addition to monitoring projects, students met with professionals working on monitoring projects in and around Missoula.
 Some included, meeting with Montana Fish Wildlife and Parks to assist in triangulating collared grizzly bears and observing a bird monitoring program at MPG Ranch in Florence.